pca006132/PCC/syntax.md

 >
 > `//`, `/*` or `*/` must be at the start/end of the line, and cannot be inside of the commands.
 > As it would be easier to do so :P.
-> Also, comments inside commands will just reduce the readability of the command.
+> Also, comments inside commands would just reduce the readability of the command.

 ## Module
-Module can let users to sort out the commands, and sometimes users may just want to compile a single module.
+Modules can let users to sort out the commands, and sometimes users may just want to compile a single module.
 So PCC would allow users to write modules, and only compile that if needed.

 Modules can be nested.
 Content of modules has to be **indented** for 1 more level.
 ```